 Faculty members shall publish and distribute a class syllabus at the beginning of each course, unless state or federal law or rule requires an earlier publication and distribution.
 The syllabus includes the Satisfactory Academic Participation definition, special circumstances under which students' absences/lack of participation may be excused, and their stipulations for making up work and exams missed during instructor-excused absences/period of lack of participation.

 In cases of disruptive students, instructors have the option to request a student be administratively withdrawn through the Disruptive Student Behavior or Academic Violations policy.
 Students wishing to appeal for reinstatement following an administrative withdrawal must first contact their instructor to discuss the withdrawal.
-If the issue is not resolved, the student can file a formal student appeal and include documentation to support reinstatement to the College-wide Chair.
+If the issue is not resolved, the student can file a formal student appeal including documentation to support reinstatement to the College-wide Chair.
 Students will not be withdrawn by the Office of the Registrar at the request of the instructor outside of Census Reporting or the Disruptive Student Behavior policy.
 It is the student’s responsibility to withdraw from any course by the published withdraw deadline on the academic calendar.

 Clock Hour Class Attendance